Disease Management Fund….click here

 These are the facts that have been given to us by Dr Colin Walker up to 21st December 2016.

 - 20 pigeon lofts have been presented with the new unknown virus to the Melbourne Bird Clinic and a further 18 cases at other clinics in Victoria.
 It has also been confirmed in South Australian lofts.

-- Government Authorities (Australian Animal Health) are trying to confirm what the virus is and its likely impact on livestock.
+- Government Authorities (Animal Health Australia) are trying to confirm what the virus is and its likely impact on livestock.
 Samples are also with the University of Melbourne.

 - It has been confirmed that it is not any of the more common virus such as Adeno, PMV1 or Herpies.